 One of the truths of college parenting for many of us is that we worry about our college students.
 We may worry a lot, or we may worry only a little.
 We worry about our students’ health and safety, their ability to make friends, to make wise decisions and choices, to learn and get decent grades, to find their way around, to have fun and to be fulfilled.
 Our concern is often the reason that we hover.

 One of the things that often feels overwhelming to new college students is finding their way around a new campus.
 Obviously, this is even more challenging at a large university than a small college, but even a relatively small campus can feel overwhelming and strange at first.
 Remind your new college student to get a good campus map- and to spend some time looking at it.
-He can probably find one on line and print it out.
-This will help him to feel oriented even before he arrives on campus.
+They can probably find one on line and print it out.
+This will help them to feel oriented even before they arrive on campus.

-Once your student arrives on campus, she can spend some time getting to know her new surroundings.
-An unhurried walk around the campus with some of her new friends will help her locate important buildings and also spend time getting to know other students.
-She’ll want to find her classroom buildings and a few other important locations.
-Here are twelve locations that every student should find early in her college career.
-Knowing where these are located – and visiting often – will help your student get off to a good start and be prepared for possible needs in the future.
+Once your student arrives on campus, they can spend some time getting to know their new surroundings.
+An unhurried walk around the campus with new friends will help them locate important buildings and also spend time getting to know other students.
+Your student will want to find classroom buildings and a few other important locations.
+Here are twelve locations that every student should find early in their college career.
+Knowing where these are located — and visiting often — will help your student get off to a good start and be prepared for possible needs in the future.

 - The library — It seems obvious that your student should know where the library is, but some students never take advantage of this resource.
 Now that students can do so much research on line, they don’t head to the library as often.
 Encourage your student to check out what the school library has to offer.
 In addition to the books on the shelves, the library offers a quiet place to study or just get away from it all, movies and magazines, group study rooms, computers, and great research help.

-- The computer center or lab – Your student has probably brought his own computer to school, and possibly a printer as well.
-If he doesn’t have a printer, he’ll want to locate the computer lab early so that he can print his papers.
-However, even if your student has both his own computer and printer, he should know where he needs to go in an emergency.
-If the printer is out of toner the morning that the paper is due, he’ll want to know where to head.
-If he develops computer problems, he’ll need to know where to go to use the college computers.
+- The computer center or lab — Your student has probably brought their own computer to school, and possibly a printer as well.
+If they don’t have a printer, they’ll want to locate the computer lab early so that they can print papers.
+However, even if your student has both their own computer and printer, they should know where to go in a computer emergency.
+If the printer is out of toner the morning that the paper is due, your student will want to know where to head.
+If computer problems develop, they’ll need to know where to go to use the college computers.

 - The college bookstore — Many students buy their textbooks on line.
 Some schools offer bookstore services that deliver textbooks to the dorms.
 The college bookstore has much more than books.
 This will be the source of many items that your student may need or want.

-- The college copy center – At some point, your student may be required to provide multiple copies of an assignment for a class.
-She may need to print copies of her resume.
-She may need to have a project bound.
-Locating the copy center early, and finding out what services are available, will help her be prepared when she needs it.
+- The college copy center — At some point, your student may be required to provide multiple copies of an assignment for a class.
+They may need to print copies of their resume.
+They may need to have a project bound.
+Locating the copy center early, and finding out what services are available, will help your student be prepared when they need it.

-- The tutoring or academic support center – Many students will need a little help at some point in their college career.
-Your student should locate and explore the tutoring center before he needs it.
-Finding out what services are offered, how to sign up, how much advance notice is needed, will help him be prepared.
+- The tutoring or academic support center — Many students will need a little help at some point in their college career.
+Your student should locate and explore the tutoring center before they need it.
+Finding out what services are offered, how to sign up, how much advance notice is needed, will help them be prepared.
 Often, some of the best students are the ones who use the services of an academic support center to notch that grade just a bit higher.
 Your student may be able to get help with writing assignments, speaking assignments, specific course tutoring, or study materials.
-If he is a very strong student, your student might eventually be able to get a job tutoring other students.
+If they are a very strong student, your student might eventually be able to get a job tutoring other students.

-- The health center – We hope that our student will stay healthy throughout her college career.
-However, when those health issues arise – either major or minor – the student health center is the place to get help.
+- The health center — We hope that our student will stay healthy throughout their college career.
+However, when those health issues arise — either major or minor — the student health center is the place to get help.
 Your student should locate the center early, know the hours, know whether to call ahead or drop in, know what is offered.
-With any luck, she’ll never need the services of the health center, but if she does, it will be reassuring to know how to get there.
+With any luck, they’ll never need the services of the health center, but if they do, it will be reassuring to already know how to get there.